EnricRovira/Pulmonar_Fibrosis_Progression/README.md

 ## Installation

 The code is based on Jupyter notebook Framework, using Python code.
-The main library used is Tensorflow 2.3 but any 2.x should be supported, as well you will need libraries like Pandas, Numpy, Pydicom (in order to read dicom CT Scans), Sciypy, skimage and OpenCV to perform Images Transformations.
+The main library used is Tensorflow 2.3 but any 2.x should be supported, as well you will need libraries like Pandas, Numpy, Pydicom (in order to read dicom CT Scans), Sciypy, Glob, skimage and OpenCV to perform Images Transformations.
 If you want to be fast and perform preprocessing images in paralell optionally you can install [Joblib](https://joblib.readthedocs.io/en/latest/).

 There are few GPU commands in order to manage the memmory, in case you dont have a GPU just comment them or run it on [Google Colab](https://colab.research.google.com/) with freee GPU, and in case you want to run it on your local machine with GPU you will need to install tf-nightly.